 - Batu Capital Investments’ investment in MJ Freeway’s $10 million Series C financing

-Mr. Hays is a member of the Board of Directors of the scientific research institute PSE Healthy Energy (Physicians, Scientists & Engineers) and a member of the Board of Directors of Artists with Evidence, a nonprofit that commissions artists and scientists to collaborate, explore and exhibit art works.
+Jake is a member of the Board of Directors and Treasurer of the scientific research institute PSE Healthy Energy (Physicians, Scientists & Engineers) and a member of the Board of Directors of Artists with Evidence, a nonprofit that commissions artists and scientists to collaborate, explore and exhibit art works.

-Prior to joining Goodwin, Mr. Hays served as the Director of the Environmental Health Program at PSE Healthy Energy and as a research associate at Weill Cornell Medicine.
+Prior to joining Goodwin, Jake served as the Director of the Environmental Health Program at PSE Healthy Energy and as a research associate at Weill Cornell Medicine.